mohzy83/NppMarkdownPanel/README.md

 ### Settings

-To open the settings for this plugin: Plugins -> NppMarkdownPanel -> Settings
+To open the settings for this plugin: Plugins -> MarkdownPanel -> Settings
 ![npp-settings](help/open-settings.png "open settings dialog")

 * #### CSS File